-This account assumes that only intrinsic phi-features may value unvalued phi-features.
-In contrast, Danon 2011 assumes (simplifying slightly) that once valued, uPhi on a probe P may value that of a higher probe P+1; hence clause-level agreement on a head like T may include gender features because D bears gender concord.
+This account assumes that only intrinsic phi-features may value unvalued phi-features (see Carstens & Diercks 2013b, 2007 for evidence).
+In contrast, Danon 2011 assumes (simplifying slightly) that once valued, uPhi on a probe P may value that of a higher probe P+1; hence clause-level agreement probes on a head like T may agree in gender features with DP because D bears gender concord.
 But Carstens 2011 observes that with few cross-linguistic exceptions, heads sensitive to person do not agree in gender unless N and D amalgamate morphologically, as in Bantu and Semitic languages.
 Carstens 2011 takes this to indicate that there is no Agree-with-agreement.
-D's [person] intervenes between T and n/N, blocking access by clause-level heads to the lower [gender] unless there is N-to-D raising.
-Romance participles can agree in because they are systematically insensitive to person and therefore Agree (Prti{uPhi}, n) may reach across it.
-See Carstens & Diercks 2013b and Wasike 2007 for other evidence from Lubukusu.
+D's [person] intervenes between T and n/N, blocking access by clause-level heads to the lower feature [gender] unless there is N-to-D raising.
+Romance participles can agree in because they are systematically insensitive to person and therefore Agree (Prti{uPhi}, n) reaches across them.